 Are Punitive Damages Allowed?

 When a car accident is simply an accident, most courts will not allow punitive damages.
 If a person’s actions are extraordinarily dangerous or reckless, however, punitive damages may be allowed.
 The law in Connecticut not only allows juries to award punitive damages to those who have been injured by drunk drivers but also allows them to double or triple the amount if they believe the circumstances warrant such action.
-A lawyer could assess whether a claimant in an East Hartford car accident case could pursue punitive damages from an impaired driver.
+A lawyer could assess whether a claimant in an East Hartford drunk driver car accident case could pursue punitive damages from an impaired driver.

 Contact an East Hartford Drunk Driving Car Accident Attorney